 - They want to create a different type of borrowing experience, by providing unemployment insurance as a free benefit.

-Their mission, and their personal loan product, align to the vision of MagnifyMoney.
+SoFi’s mission and personal loan product align with the vision of MagnifyMoney.
 When we created MagnifyMoney, we hoped to find lenders like SoFi, and are pleased to award them an A+ Transparency Score.